vaadin/framework/CONTRIBUTING.md

 # Submitting the patches

+## Source code auto-formatting

+Before submitting changes to Github, run the command `mvn process-sources` from project's root.
+This maven goal automatically formats source code according to Vaadin standards.
+The same goal is run automatically if you invoke `mvn install` or `mvn compile`.

 ## Creating a pull request in GitHub

 All our projects accept contributions as GitHub pull requests.
 The first time you create a pull request, you will be asked to electronically sign a contribution agreement.